 The Cikananga Conservation Breeding Centre (CCBC) is a specialised facility located in West Java which conducts ex situ conservation breeding programmes for Endangered and Critically Endangered Indonesian endemic species.
-Conservation breeding efforts are currently focused on the Javan Warty Pig Sus verrucosus, Javan Green Magpie Cissa thalassina and Rufous-fronted Laughingthrush Garrulax rufifrons and the Black-winged Starling Sturnus melanopterus melanopterus which aims to establish a viable population in parts of the historical distribution area of the species.
+Conservation breeding efforts are currently focused on the Javan Warty Pig Sus verrucosus, Javan Green Magpie Cissa thalassina and Rufous-fronted Laughingthrush Garrulax rufifrons and the Black-winged Starling Acridotheres melanopterus which aims to establish a viable population in parts of the historical distribution area of the species.

 Alongside conservation breeding, CCBC aims to maintain natural biodiversity in conservation areas on Java, promote local awareness about the environment in Java, improve scientific knowledge on the biology and ecology of the species and, when suitable, release captive-bred individuals in their former geographical range.